 - Operate gift shops which sell interpretive, educational and historic books, maps, other theme related and Arizona made items in four Arizona National Forests: Apache/Sitgreaves, Coconino, Prescott and Tonto

-- Support special public educational events
+- Offer special public educational events

 - Support Wildfire Prevention through purchase and assisting with distribution of Smokey Bear educational items